 I shift the branch to my other shoulder.
 The river seems to be rising, getting louder, the whirlpool widening, but I still speak in a quiet voice.
 “Adrian, I have told you before that I don’t like fast movements.
 You move so fast while you are cooking.
 You have the eggs on the stove and then you are running to the toaster and then rushing back to the stove … it is overwhelming for me to be around that.
 It freaks me out.”

 I move slowly, I think in large part due to my postural motor skills, which fall under sensory processing sensitivities.
 If I move fast, I will drop or break whatever is in my hands or along my pathway.
 I fall down and bump into obstacles.
-It makes me very nervous to be around people who move quickly, because I won’t be able to move out of the way quickly enough.
+It makes me very nervous to be around people who move quickly, because I won’t be able to get out of the way quickly enough.

 I continue, “My movements are sequential and deliberate.
 When you asked me to step aside, I knew I wouldn’t be able to do so fast enough for you to accomplish your tasks.
 It was better for me to leave.
 I promise that is the extent of it.”